paceuniversity/cs491/sprintplanning.md

 * One of the team members creates the Android Studio project and begins to code
 * The code is pushed in the team GitHub repository
 * The other team members clone the repo and make some trivial push to the team GitHub repository
+* Code comments are only in English

-* Rules of GitHub
+## Rules of GitHub

 * You cannot push directly on main
 * You work exclusively on your own branch (labeled with your firstname)
 * You merge your branch to the main branch using a pull request
+* Each developer must have at least 10 pushes / sprint

 ## Sprint 2 and Sprint 3